 While some people can easily qualify for the coverage that they need or want, others may not be so lucky.
-This is oftentimes due to certain health related issues that can make them appear riskier to a life insurance carrier.
+This is often due to certain health-related issues that can make them appear riskier to a life insurance carrier.
 One such condition can include high blood pressure.

 What is High Blood Pressure and Why It Can Affect Life Insurance Coverage

-While many people may not realize it, your blood pressure can have a major effect on your overall health – and therefore, on what you pay for life insurance, as well as whether or not you may even qualify for a policy at all.
+While many people may not realize it, your blood pressure can have a significant effect on your overall health.
+Your health status determines what you pay for life insurance, as well as whether or not you may even qualify for a policy at all.

 In its most basic sense, your blood pressure itself is the force of your blood as it pushes outward on your arterial walls.
-This pressure is therefore created by your heart as it pumps the blood through your blood vessels and capillaries.
+Your heart, therefore, creates this pressure as it pumps the blood through your blood vessels and capillaries.

-If a person has high blood pressure – which is also referred to hypertension – it means that he or she has blood pressure in their arteries that has increased, which in turn, has forced their heart to work harder.
-This puts more pressure on their arteries, and can essentially result in damage to their heart, as well as to their arteries and to other bodily organs.
+If a person has high blood pressure – which is also referred to hypertension – it means their blood pressure in their arteries that has increased, forcing their heart to work harder.
+It also puts more pressure on their arteries and can result in damage to their heart, as well as to their arteries and other bodily organs.

-If high blood pressure is not treated, it can lead to a number of dangerous – and potentially fatal – health issues.
-These can include stroke, heart attack, and / or kidney damage.
-For these reasons, life insurance companies take a very close look at applicants who have high blood pressure prior to issuing coverage.
+If high blood pressure is not treated, it can lead to several serious – and potentially fatal – health issues.
+These can include stroke, heart attack, or kidney damage.
+For these reasons, life insurance companies take a very close look at applicants who have high blood pressure before issuing coverage.

-When applying for life insurance, the underwriters will want to know certain information about you before issuing you a policy.
-This is because the insurer will need to have a clear understanding of just how much risk it is taking on in terms of the potential for a claim.
+When applying for life insurance, the underwriters will want to know specific information about you before issuing you a policy.
+The insurer will need to have a clear understanding of how much risk it is taking in terms of the potential for a claim.